RoboticAgents/cup-stacking-evoarm/writing/progress.md

 ## Remaining Work

-TODO: Describe what needs to be completed in order for your project to satisfy its acceptance criteria
+TODO: Describe what needs to be completed in order for your project to satisfy its acceptance criteria.